illumio-shield/illumio-splunk-ta/TA-Illumio/tests/README.md

 Notes:

-- `KVSTORE_SPLUNK_PROXY` is optional.
+- `KV_STORE_REPLICATION_PROXY` is optional.
 If it is blank or unset, the test connects directly.
 - `KVSTORE_SPLUNK_SCHEME` defaults to `https`.
 Set it to `http` if the Splunk management endpoint is running over HTTP.
 - The test creates a temporary KV-store collection, uploads one sample document, verifies the write, and then deletes the collection.